 Join our truly unique community by submitting your work or reserving your all-access VIP pass today.

 OUR FESTIVAL DESCRIPTION AND MISSION: The mission of the Key West Film Festival is to showcase films that capture Key West’s essence: Creativity, Diversity, Sustainability, and Beauty.
 Key West enjoys a rich tradition of inspiring locals and visitors alike to approach everything they do with creativity and a sense of fun.
 In this spirit, we look for excellent, diverse, socially-conscious, challenging, artful and creative works from across the world, while celebrating our pride of place in South Florida, the Keys, and the Caribbean islands.

-In our laid-back, tropical setting of Old Town Key West with its historic theaters within walking distance of each other, the bars of Duval Street and the magic of Mallory Square on the Florida Bay, celebrity guests have included: Burt Reynolds, Marisa Tomei, Billy Corben, Alan Cumming, Mariel Hemingway, Sebastian Junger, Judy Blume, John Waters, Celia Weston, Mark Bridges, Anson Mount, Joely Richardson, Val Lauren, Paul Haggis, Lois Smith, Terry George, Steven Bauer, Angus MacLachlan, Zachary Booth, Bob Wisdom, Anne O'Shea, and many more.
+In our laid-back, tropical setting of Old Town Key West with its historic theaters within walking distance of each other, the bars of Duval Street and the magic of Mallory Square on the Florida Bay, celebrity guests have included: Harmony Korine, Mariel Hemingway, Tom Berenger, Burt Reynolds, Marisa Tomei, Billy Corben, Ondi Timoner, Alan Cumming, Corey Glover, John Waters, Sebastian Junger, Judy Blume, Celia Weston, Mark Bridges, Anson Mount, Joely Richardson, Paul Haggis, Lois Smith, and many more.

 We showcase the best works from Florida filmmakers and far beyond, while also fostering young talent through student scholarship awards and by hosting networking parties and master classes.

 Come be part of the unforgettable Key West experience, where passion meets paradise.

 Best Florida Short (or Pilot) - Narrative or Doc (Audience Award)